echoloc

 Who should be selling to companies that use C#?

-Vendors best positioned here include Microsoft cloud and licensing resellers, DevOps and CI/CD platform providers, industrial software integrators, and database management or data warehousing vendors.
+Vendors best positioned here include Microsoft cloud and licensing partners, DevOps and CI/CD platform providers, industrial IoT middleware vendors, and database management solution sellers.